dicustefania/morpheus/README.md

      - Set_1: MFCCs
      - Set_2: MFCCs and delta coefficients
      - Set_3: MFCCs, delta coefficients and delta-delta coefficients
+   - Each feature in each dataset will be normalized using the [z-score transform](https://en.wikipedia.org/wiki/Standard_score#Calculation) over the 200 samples of the two classes.
+   - The final datasets will be saved to disk in Excel (_.xlsx_) format, using [Pandas](https://xlsxwriter.readthedocs.io/working_with_pandas.html).

 4. **Baseline**:
    - The baseline system will consist of a [SVM](https://scikit-learn.org/stable/modules/svm.html) classifier.